ElektraInitiative/libelektra/src/plugins/yamlcpp/README.md

 kdb umount /examples/yamlcpp
 ```

 .

-### Examples

 The following examples show how you can store and retrieve data via `yamlcpp`.

 ```sh
 # Mount yamlcpp plugin to cascading namespace `/examples/yamlcpp`